sushil2024/MY_CALSI/README.md

 # MY_CALSI
-It's a simple calculator with GUI Python Tkinter
+It's a simple calculator project with GUI using Python Tkinter